 The Fellowship is created by BIPOC faculty for BIPOC faculty to support their professional development.
 It is focused specifically on supporting fellows’ writing and publishing endeavors and overall wellbeing, which are both essential to advancement, tenure and promotion.
 The Fellowship will provide a support network for BIPOC faculty to help navigate the challenges they face in their academic careers, to promote wellness and healthy work-life balances, and to foster a community of care for Fellows’ holistic growth.

-For the pilot year (2021-2022), NEBHE hopes to select two fellows from each founding member institution.
+For the pilot year (2021-2022), NEBHE hopes to select up to two fellows from each founding member institution (approximately 20-25 total).

 Click here to view the Call for Applications.
 Applications are due Friday, November 12, 2021 at 11:59 pm via email to email@example.com.
 (Please note this date was extended from the original application deadline.)